 - Practical Big Data Analytics.
 A methods course taught in a lab format with a very heavy emphasis on programming (90% Python, 10% R) and big data algorithms such as Map/Reduce.
 Students program all of the algorithms they use so that they understand what’s going on.

-- Theoretical Big Data Analytics and Near Real-Time Computation Algorithms.
+- Theoretical Big Data Analytics.
 A theory course aimed at providing students with the knowledge and understanding necessary for innovation and creating new algorithms.

 - Big Data Analytic Projects.
 Practical experience in solving real problems brought by technology companies.
 The next paragraph explains more.

-Are there any other reasons to come to Missoula and the University of Montana to study big data?
+Are there any other reasons to come to Missoula and the University of Montana to study Data Science?
 Yes:

 - Missoula is the best place in Montana for technology businesses, it’s one of 50 Google eCities, and it's ranked fifth in the country among cities with a population of less than 250,000 for its number of high-tech launches.
 Plus, the skiing, hiking, mountain biking, kayaking, floating, hunting, and fishing is great.

 - The University offers a Certificate in Big Data Analytics.